 The real estate agents who are associated with both the new and relinquished properties are responsible for adding Section 1031 language into the sale and purchase contracts.
 If the language is not included in the original contracts, the assigned agent may add the language once they become involved in escrow.
 As another option, all involved parties may sign an IRS form instead of adding the language directly into the contracts.

 Shortly before closing, it's still possible to turn an otherwise taxable sale into a Section 1031 exchange.
 If the taxpayer wishes to set up an exchange right before closing, they must immediately contact a qualified intermediary to prepare the necessary exchange documents.
 Such preparation will usually include written notice of the assignment of both the purchase and sale agreements and the forwarding of exchange documents to the appropriate entities (typically the closing officer) before the sale closes on the relinquished property.

 If you need help understanding the 1031 tax-deferred exchange contract language, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.